Ronda Stryker: Career

 She has been a director of Stryker Corporation for nearly 30 years, as of 2018.

 Personal life

 She is married to William Johnston, the chairman of Greenleaf Trust, an investment management company that owns shares in Stryker Corporation.
-They have three children, and live in Portage, Michigan.
+They have three children and live in Portage, Michigan.
+In October of 2022, Stryker's son Michael Johnston pled guilty to secretly recording a nanny and her friend.

 Stryker is a member of the Harvard Medical School board of fellows.
+She is a member of the board of trustees of Spelman College, an historically Black, women's liberal arts college in Atlanta, Georgia.
+In January 2024, it was announced that Stryker and her husband donated $100 million to Spelman College.